As a Glastonbury Festival virgin, I had no idea what to expect at this massive and world-famous music festival!

 You can always tell when a big act finished at the Pyramid Stage – I’m told this area has seen up to 130,000 people!
 A swarm of people like a wall of locusts move together and towards you; all you see is a sea of heads approaching!

-As my shifts were mainly in ‘Area Patrol’ and typically placed along the walking pathways opposite or near the Sonic Stage, loads of questions were asked: “Where’s the nearest toilet?” or “Where’s the nearest cash point?” – hundreds of times.
-With a smile (as we’re stewards), you answered politely.
+As my shifts were in Area Patrol and typically placed along the walking pathways opposite or near the Sonic Stage, loads of questions were asked: “Where’s the nearest toilet?” or “Where’s the nearest cash point?” – hundreds of times.
+With a smile (as we’re stewards), we answer politely.
 For those too inebriated to grasp the initial directions, I actually walked them to an area that I could point out actual paths.
 A laugh a minute though.

 As a steward, you can’t turn up for a shift if you’ve been drinking and you can’t drink during a shift, so seeing most festivalgoers at differing levels of ‘happiness’ was quite funny and very entertaining!

-Finally, at about 4:30am, Reg was towed out of his sunken muddy spot (got worse over the 4 days).
-First by the rear then again by the front onto the metal track by a massive farm tractor (shame I didn’t have time to take a photo of this).
-Thought it was touch and go there for a minute, but the young skilled driver was amazing and drove his tractor like a Ferrari!
+Finally, at about 4:30am, Reg was towed out of his sunken muddy spot, which became worse over the 4 days.
+A massive tractor towed us first by the rear then again by the front onto the metal track – shame I didn’t have time to take a photo.
+Thought it was touch and go there for a minute, but the young skilled driver was amazing and whizzed his tractor around like a Ferrari!